MosheBlumbergX/confluent-kubernetes-examples/security/production-secure-connector/README.rst

 The ``testadmin`` user (``testadmin`` password) has the ``SystemAdmin`` role granted and will have access to the cluster and broker information.

+Open the topic view for pageviews and review the incoming messages.

 =========
 Tear down
 =========